briandenicola/eShopOnAKS/docs/monitoring.md

 * :bulb: Explore the Grafana dashboards to view additional metrics and dashboards
 * :bulb: Create custom queries in Application Insights to monitor specific application logs.
 Create alerts based on these queries.
 * :bulb: Create an Availability Test in Application Insights to monitor the application uptime from multiple locations
+* :bulb: Deploy Hubble to monitor the network traffic between the services in the eShop application.
+Hubbble can be deployed with `task hubble`

 # Navigation
 [Previous Section ⏪](./deployment.md) ‖ [Return to Main Index 🏠](../README.md) ‖ [Next Section ⏩](./testing.md)